-The CQC has introduced the Emergency Support Framework which is an interim measure to be used in all health and social care settings registered with CQC during the pandemic with a new framework being developed for a period afterwards.
-Our Chief Nurse has remained in continuous contact with the CQC inspectors (via six weekly video conferencing meetings) to ensure that we have oversight of, and to discuss, any concerns.
+The CQC introduced the Emergency Support Framework - an interim measure to be used in all health and social care settings registered with CQC during the pandemic with a new framework being developed for a period afterwards.
+This continues whilst the new CQC Framework is implemented, as this is a whole-system change.
+Our Deputy Chief Nurse has remained in continuous contact with the CQC inspectors (via six-weekly video conferencing meetings) to ensure that we can discuss and have oversight of any concerns.
 This has provided an opportunity to gather information and continue a transparent dialogue to ensure quality and safety oversight is maintained.